Written by Editorial Team

-Pregnancy is that phase in a woman’s life which is characterised by a lot of difficulties and pain for some while smoother for others.
-Headaches, nausea, morning sickness, aversions, cravings, weepiness, irritability being few of them but most common of them all and the most disturbing is sciatic pain.
-During pregnancy, the sciatic nerve gets affected due to changes in the body size and shape, and as the uterus puts additional pressure on it, making the situation worsen.
+Pregnancy is that phase in a woman’s life that is characterized by a lot of difficulties and pain for some while smoother for others.
+Headaches, nausea, morning sickness, aversions, cravings, weepiness, irritability, are a few of them.
+But the most common of them all and the most disturbing is sciatic pain.
+During pregnancy, the sciatic nerve gets affected due to changes in the body size and shape, and the uterus puts additional pressure on it, making the situation worsen.

-Sciatica is even referred to as the lumbosacral radicular syndrome.
-This happens as the result of the irritation that happens in the sciatic nerve.
-It is a nerve that initiates in the lower portion of the spine and goes till the thighs.
+Sciatica is even referred to as a lumbosacral radicular syndrome.
+This happens as a result of the irritation that happens in the sciatic nerve.
+It is a nerve that initiates in the lower portion of the spine and goes to the thighs.
 This can even lead to pains in the hips and also thighs.
 Sciatic pain is characterized by acute or prickly back pain, pain that initiates from the hips and moves down to the back portion of the legs.
 It can also be intense, pricking, and numbing pain that eases out with a proper cure.

 Sciatic pain also happens due to a few reasons below as well:

-All this is the result of the increase in the Relaxin, which is a pregnancy hormone and tends the ligaments to stretch and loosen in the pelvic structure.
+All this is the result of the increase in Relaxin, which is a pregnancy hormone that tends the ligaments to stretch and loosen in the pelvic structure.
 The additional baby weight also makes it more painful as it puts pressure on the hips and the pelvis and the sciatic nerve.

-Sciatica is not a very common one but the ones who experience it, describe it as a very intense one.
+Sciatica is not a very common one, but the ones who experience it, describe it as a very intense one.
 Its symptoms consist of the following:

 Sciatica is an acute pain that exudes from the hips to the rear side of the leg.
 The sciatica is supposed to disappear as soon as one delivers the baby.
 But in some instances, it may continue to appear during the initial days after delivery and then eventually vanishes.